huncijr/Dino-style-onekey-tut/README.md

 ctx.fillRect(0, GROUND_Y, canvas.width, canvas.height - GROUND_Y);
 ```

 The dots scroll using `Date.now()` which is always ticking, even when the game is paused.
 It's a tiny detail but it makes the world feel alive.
-In the real Chrome dino, the ground has little rocks and texture that scroll past — same idea.
+In the real Chrome dino, the ground has little rocks and texture that scroll past, same idea.

 ![Background and ground](images/background.png)